 Similar couplets are exposed on the east coast of the Isle of Wight (Culver Cliff), as pictured below:

 The grey beds represent the Chalk Marl formation.
 Higher up they pass into the Grey Chalk, which formed as sea-level rose – quite rapidly – and continental sources of sediment became more distant.
 Because the darker beds have more clay than the lighter beds, they erode more easily, producing on the wave-scoured foreshore a ribbed pattern.
-The Chalk Marl interval is a useful section for understanding what is going on in the chalk because the marl component makes the body and trace fossils in the sediment much more visible.
+The Chalk Marl interval is a useful section for understanding what is going on in the chalk because the marl makes the body and trace fossils in the sediment much more visible.

 Left: Dark patches and streaks in the less eroded chalk-rich beds record the activity of crustaceans and other animals burrowing down from the marl-rich beds – also vice versa with the lighter patches and streaks.
-The dark beds become less mixed with chalkier sediment towards their middle and are more bioturbated because richer in nutrients (more attractive to the burrowers).
+The dark beds become less mixed with chalkier sediment towards their middle and are more bioturbated because richer in nutrients (attractive to the burrowers).
 Note that the bedding is not homogenised.
 In relation to a timescale which attributes 20,000 years to each couplet this is problematic, since burrowers can homogenise a 10 cm depth of sediment in a matter of weeks.
 The direct geological evidence suggests that the cyclicity is annual rather than precessional (‘Milankovitch’).

 The other striking evidence of sedimentation rates being higher than the supposed 0.04 mm per year is the state of fossil preservation.
 Among the most distinctive fossils is the meandriform sponge Exanthesis.
 The next photograph shows a large example, 25 cm in diameter.
 The shape and form of this specimen – siliceous in life but subsequently calcified – are well preserved.
 After infill of its cavities, the weight of the sponge caused it to depress and sink into the mud, after which more sediment draped over it.
 That the sponge could have remained intact for thousands of years is difficult to believe.

 Unlike most benthic fauna, sponges are immobile, so are unable to keep themselves above sediment that might be ‘rapidly’ collecting around them.
 On the other hand, Exanthesis could not have cemented itself to the surface, because the substrate was soft.
 Probably it would have tried to attach itself by filamentous ‘roots’ but was dislodged from time to time by sea-bottom currents and rolled along.
 In this way, sponges could reach ages much greater than one year.
-The danger was that their pores became clogged and the animals asphyxiated.
+The danger was that their pores became clogged and asphyxiated the animals.

 Chalk and marl beds are typical of background sedimentation – indications of what was normal, not catastrophic.
 Sedimentation rates were many thousands of times higher than modern rates because in the Cretaceous, as in other periods, the Earth was geologically much more active.
 Because modern rates are infinitesimally slow, it was possible for them to be thousands of times faster in the past and still permit seafloors to sustain flourishing communities.